 - 2.4.9 The Public Health directorate is funded wholly by ringfenced grants, mainly the Public Health Grant.
 The work of the directorate has been severely impacted by the pandemic, as capacity has been re-directed to outbreak management, testing, and infection control work.
 The directorate's expenditure has increased by nearly 50% with the addition of new grants to fund outbreak management, mainly the Contain Outbreak Management Fund. - 2.4.10 In 2020/21, the pandemic caused an underspend on many of PH's business as usual services.
 Much of the directorate's spend is contracts with or payments to the NHS for specific work, and the NHS' re-focussing on pandemic response and vaccination reduced activity-driven costs to the PH budget.
-There is a risk of this continuing into the first part of 2021/22 with indications that spend is currently below budgeted levels.
+This is continuing into the first part of 2021/22 with indications that spend is currently below budgeted levels, and a risk of remaining so through the current financial year.
+In addition, with the unprecedented demand for public health staff across the country, recruitment is proving difficult resulting in underspends on staffing budgets.
 Service demand is difficult to predict and will be kept under review.